SHOWING 1 - 1 OF 1 RESULTS

 Defense Service Network (DSN) Dialing Instructions

 Fort Stewart traces its history back to November 1940, when the Anti-Aircraft Artillery Training Center was officially designated as Camp Stewart, in honor of General Daniel Stewart, a native of Liberty County who fought with Francis Marion (the Swamp Fox) during the Revolution.
 Since then, Fort Stewart's size and strategic location led to important roles in our Nation's defense.
 On April 25, 1996, the 3d Infantry Division was activated at Fort Stewart.
 This began a new chapter in the history of Fort Stewart.
-For more information, go to the installation homepage.
+For more information, see the History of 3rd Infantry Division.

 Fort Stewart is located in Hinesville, a small coastal Georgia town in Liberty County.
-The location allows for a close community setting; as well as, access to all the amenities of Historic Savannah, Georgia.
+The location allows for a close community setting, as well as, access to all the amenities of Historic Savannah, Georgia.
 Hinesville is a rustic setting nestled a short distance from the Atlantic Coastline and approximately 41 miles southwest of the city of Savannah.
 Fort Stewart is the largest Army installation east of the Mississippi River.
 It covers 279,270 acres, which include parts of six counties.
-The cost of living in the area is moderate.
 Fort Stewart is easily accessible from Interstates 95 and 16.
-The base operator's phone number is 912-767-1411 or DSN 312-870-1411.

-Savannah (Hunter Army Airfield) and Hinesville (Fort Stewart) are served by the Savannah/Hilton Head International Airport.
+Fort Stewart is served by the Savannah/Hilton Head International Airport, airport code SAV.
 The airport features a rest area/information center for incoming military personnel.

-Transportation to Fort Stewart must be provided by Soldiers, with such means as car rental, commercial taxi, and on-site shuttle services.
-Otherwise, call the Replacement Detachment at 912-767-0115/0111/2690 or use the military phone at the airport to call directly to the 3D Infantry Division Replacement Detachment.
+Arrangements for transportation to Fort Stewart must be provided by Soldiers, by means of car rental, commercial taxi, or on-site shuttle services.
+Call the Replacement Detachment at 912-767-0115/0111/2690 or use the military phone at the airport to call directly to the 3D Infantry Division Replacement Detachment for transportation assistance.

 Fort Stewart is located about 41 miles southwest of Savannah and readily accessible by way of the major East Coast Highways (U.S.17, I-16 and I-95).
 The major highway passing through Hinesville is U.S. 84.
 The routes to Fort Stewart from the east and west edges of town are clearly marked on this road.